szabgab/pydigger.rs/README.md

 Report
 * Show the total number of packages.
 * List the N most recent packages.
+* Create stats page with list of licenses, show a pre-defined list of licenses.
+List of projects with other licenses, list of projects without license.
 * ----
 * For each package create its own page
-* Create stats page with list of licenses, only show licenses that are less than 20 characters long
-* stats page list (most recent) packages that have no license or where the license is more than 20 characters long.